puppyai/puppyai.github.io/index.md

 ---
 layout: default
 ---
-# puppy.ai
+# Dedsimple

-puppy.ai is a simple tool that allows you identify any breed of dog.
-All you need to do is open the app, point your phone at the dog (make sure the dog is in camera view), and wait.
-Right there, the app begins to "think" and analyze.
-And in a matter of seconds, the app tells you what that dog's breed is.
+We make it dead simple for your business enterprise to build a camera-based visual recognition application.
+We do the heavy lifting: collection of datasets, cleansing of datasets, and training / optimizing of models.
+All you do is build on top of our framework, and you'll be up and running.